dnr/styx/README.md

     - Improving base selection
         - Getting a 'system" for each package and only using same system as base
         - Using multiple bases
-    - Better selection of base chunks (currently using offset in nar)
-    - Better readahead heuristics (whole file at a time)
     - Exploring other approaches like simhash
     - Consider how to make diffs more cacheable
-- Prefetch {file, package} command
 - Combine multiple store paths into images to reduce overhead
 - GC
 - Respond to cachefiles culling requests